victoriaehall/GettingCleaningData_CourseProject/README.md

----
-title: "Getting and Cleaning Data Course Project"
+#Getting and Cleaning Data Course Project
-output: html_document
----
 ##by <a href="https://github.com/victoriaehall">Victoria Hall</a>

 This ReadMe file describes the R script, data, and CodeBook created for the